 Intelligent Manufacturing will aim to augment real-time feedback mechanisms from both vehicle production and driver behavior.
 The use of digital twin technology will continue to enable predictive analytics as well as enable international collaboration.
 The growth of Intelligent Manufacturing will catalyze OEMs to develop new business models and provide adjacent services from enhanced data harvesting activities.

 Again, consumer insights will play a prominent role in this innovation area, and trends such as Data Secure by Design will be vital to ensure that information security and privacy are integral to product development, service deployment, and core business operations.

 Sales of EVs are predicted to overtake internal combustion engine (ICE) vehicles by 2030.
-While this shift is partly driven by the market pull of government incentives, ESG standards, and consumer demands, the other force propelling EVs forward is investment into technology and infrastructure.
+While this shift is partly driven by the market pull of government incentives, ESG standards, and consumer demands, the other force propelling Electromobility forward is investment into Alternative Energy Transition technologies and infrastructure.
 Zero-emission fuel alternatives and next-generation batteries promise longer ranges, faster refueling and recharging, and reduced vehicle costs.
 Simultaneously, cities around the world are deploying electromobility options and infrastructure.
 Together these changes are making electromobility a sustainable and viable alternative for a growing segment of consumers.

 Advancements in Next Gen Batteries provide consumers with a variety of options to participate in the EV economy.
 These technologies have given rise to the purchasing of battery-electric vehicles (BEVs), hybrid electric vehicles (HEVs), and plugged-in hybrid vehicles (PHEVs) by socially aware consumers who also have the spending power to invest in these vehicles.